 Teratogenicity

 Alectinib caused embryo-foetal toxicity in pregnant rats and rabbits.
 In pregnant rats, alectinib caused total embryo-foetal loss (miscarriage) at exposures 4.5-fold of the human AUC exposure and small foetuses with retarded ossification and minor abnormalities of the organs at exposures 2.7-fold of the human AUC exposure.
-In pregnant rabbits, alectinib caused embryo-foetal loss, small fetuses and increased incidence of skeletal variations at exposures 2.9-fold of the human AUC exposure at the recommended dose.
+In pregnant rabbits, alectinib caused embryo-foetal loss, small foetuses and increased incidence of skeletal variations at exposures 2.9-fold of the human AUC exposure at the recommended dose.

 Other